 Those successful people started on just posting it on their social media accounts for fun.
 The capital in this kind of business is not the money to buy the raw materials since you can start from what you have in the house.
 Your time and effort is the true capital here.
-If you think your craft can do wonders and make people lives easier, you can bring it to the next level buy joining trade fairs, house parties, boutiques, and other events that will give opportunity for you to get exposure.
-To inspire you, here a story of a teenage girl who made millions buy making jewelries (click here).
+If you think your craft can do wonders and make people’s lives easier, you can bring it to the next level by joining trade fairs, house parties, boutiques, and other events that will give an opportunity for you to get exposure.
+To inspire you, here a story of a teenage girl who made millions buy making jewelry (click here).

 Do you love designing your own garden with your green thumb?
 If yes, then let’s convert your green thumb into greener pastures!
 Landscaping doesn’t have to be learned from a class or seminar.
 You can definitely start with your current ideas and experience.
 And every home needs to have a beautiful garden around and most of them will need your services.

 The challenge in this business in the Philippines is also the time and effort at the start.
-This will not be a cake walk and it will bring the best in you.
+This will not be a cakewalk and it will bring the best in you.
 The good thing about this is you enjoy what you are doing and you also have the expertise and the experience to back you up.
-Here is a story of a man who loves gardening which gain him 7 figures in dollars’ worth of revenue in the past years (click here).
+Here is a story of a man who loves gardening which gains him 7 figures in dollars’ worth of revenue in the past years (click here).

 7. Computer Services

 Are you born with a mouse in your right hand?
 Do you enjoy solving computer problems?
 Maybe you have experience in the past of people asking for your expertise to troubleshoot their computers.
 This is the time you make yourself valuable to the world!
-In this times where almost every household have gadgets or computers, your knowledge and expertise on these things have also become in-demand.
+In these times where almost every household has gadgets or computers, your knowledge and expertise on these things have also become in-demand.

 Your knowledge and experience is your main investment in this business in the Philippines.
-You can add some household tools such as screw drivers if you are dealing with hardware problems or computer assembly.
-You can do house services or make your home a one-stop shop for computer services and repairs.
+You can add some household tools such as screwdrivers if you are dealing with hardware problems or computer assembly.
+You can do house services or make your home a one-stop-shop for computer services and repairs.
 You can download a lot of installers from the internet so you will not need to buy CD or DVD installers.
-Subscribing into a good internet connection is also essential to run this small business in the Philippines.
+Subscribing to a good internet connection is also essential to run this small business in the Philippines.

 You can advertise your services to your friends and to people who have asked of your services in the past.
-The social media can also be a great tool to inform people about your services.
-Some also post on websites like OLX and TipidPC to advertise their computer services.
-You must be always up-to-date to the latest trends, which I know you do because you just love computers!
+Social media can also be a great tool to inform people about your services.
+Some also post on websites like Carousell and TipidPC to advertise their computer services.
+You must be always up-to-date about the latest trends, which I know you do because you just love computers!

-The challenge in this business in the Philippines is meeting deadlines especially when you have increasing number of clients.
-Just always put in mind that deadlines should be always met because your clients may be using them for important stuffs like business, or meeting a school paper deadline.
+The challenge in this business in the Philippines is meeting deadlines especially when you have an increasing number of clients.
+Just always put in mind that deadlines should be always met because your clients may be using them for important stuff like a business, or meeting a school paper deadline.
 Time is very valuable to them and it should be to you because if you value their time, they will value your relationship.
-Remember that you are not the only one doing this business and they can easily switch to you competitors without batting an eye.
+Remember that you are not the only one doing this business and they can easily switch to your competitors without batting an eye.

 8. Network Marketing

 Talking about your product to everyone is easier said than done, right?
-Let me get this straight, you have assumption that people will say no or will think that you’re doing one of the pyramiding schemes.
-The truth is that Network Marketing is just a way of distributing products from the manufacturer to consumer without passing the traditional way.
-The traditional way of distribution involves a lot of middle men and maybe you’re familiar with advertising which makes the product more expensive.
+Let me get this straight, you have the assumption that people will say no or will think that you’re doing one of the pyramiding schemes.
+The truth is that Network Marketing is just a way of distributing products from the manufacturer to consumers without passing the traditional way.
+The traditional way of distribution involves a lot of middlemen and maybe you’re familiar with advertising which makes the product more expensive.
 What will assure you that you are not working with pyramiding schemes?
 Let the Department of Trade and Industry speak with you about this (watch it here).
-To sum it up, a legit network marketing company or MLM (multi-level marketing) company gives earnings to their associates based on product they move or sell.
+To sum it up, a legit network marketing company or MLM (multi-level-marketing) company gives earnings to their associates based on the product they move or sell.
 Meanwhile, a pyramiding company gives incentives to their associates based on the people they bring in the business.

 9. Food Catering